-CHRISTO GLORIA in ECCLESIA
+RESURRECTION, CHRISTO GLORIA in ECCLESIA

 DRAWING by DANIEL MITSUI

-The original was commissioned by the Archdiocese of Chicago as a gift for Francis Cardinal George, on the occasion of his golden jubilee of ordination to the priesthood.
+This drawing of the Resurrection of Jesus Christ was commissioned by the Archdiocese of Chicago as a gift for Francis Cardinal George, on the occasion of his golden jubilee of ordination to the priesthood.
 It is a visual elaboration of his episcopal motto, Christo Gloria in Ecclesia (To Christ be the Glory in the Church).

 I wrote the motto in red ink in the border surrounding the drawing.
 The Biblical verse by which it was inspired, Hebrews 13.20, follows in black ink, as does Hebrews 13.21 written in smaller letters.
 St. John Chrysostom’s commentary on these verses associates them with the Resurrection, so I used this as the central image of my drawing.
 The composition I based on a panel in a late 14th century altarpiece from the Church of St. Giles in Wittingau.
 Other details were inspired by panels painted by Hans Memling and Hans Multscher.

 Christ steps from the open tomb with His right foot and raises His right hand in blessing; the right hand of Christ, in medieval art, represents divine mercy.
 As in most medieval depictions of the Resurrection, two chronologically distinct events (Christ’s rising from the tomb and the stone’s removal) are shown together; this was traditionally done to emphasize the stone’s signification of the Old Testament.